learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Swift_Mapkit.md

 - `elevation` (hybrid/standard): whether the maps render elevation
 - `showsTraffic` (hybrid/standard) : whether the map can display traffic
 - `pointsOfInterest` (hybrid/standard) : a collection of certain `PointOfInterestCategories` objects for the map to show
-- `emphasis` (standard) : dictates how the app empasizes certain features
+- `emphasis` (standard) : dictates how the app emphasizes certain features

 For more information, visit [Apple documentation](https://developer.apple.com/documentation/mapkit/mapstyle) for Map Styles.